 As we forge ahead in our new millennium, marketers must find creative ways to tackle tough questions.
 What’s the best way to leverage brand ambassadors?
-If an influencer spon-cons and no one buys anything, did she really spon?
-And finally, if a pop-up offers up bubbles, biscotti, and a 10% discount — is it really a pop-up or just a party?
+If an influencer influences and no one responds, did they really influence?
+And, finally, if a pop-up offers up bubbles, biscotti, and a 10% discount — is it really a pop-up or is it just a party?
+What’s the difference?

-For experiential marketers, it’s important to define the pop-up accurately in order to set the right expectations, not only for your customer, but for your internal team.
-This ubiquitous marketing tool is much more than a PR party.
+For experiential marketers, it’s important to define the pop-up accurately in order to set the right expectations, not only for your customer, but for your team.
+A pop-up is a marketing tool that can be much more than a PR party.

 As more and more brands have adopted pop-ups, the format has become a catch-all term.
 It’s not a party your publicist plans, which is itself an art form.
-A pop-up takes creative strategy and generally requires some sort of storytelling experience and a built installation.
-You don’t want the experience to read like someone put twee on steroids, with spaces called “labs” or “shoppable bungalows.”
+A pop-up takes creative strategy, a storytelling experience, and a built installation — but one that is not built to last.

-Parties serve a vital purpose in marketing, (and are a great excuse for champagne).
-But it’s important know when it’s a party — and when your marketing would be better served by investing in a pop-up.
+Parties serve a vital purpose in marketing (and are a great excuse for champagne).
+But it’s important know when it’s a party — and when your marketing dollars would be better served by investing in a pop-up.

-We asked Katie Bottrell, our Vice President of Marketing and Growth, to weigh in on when you should pay for a real pop-up, or simply throw a cool party.
-Turns out, there are a lot of questions you should ask yourself before even approaching your higher-ups with the trendy idea.
+We asked Katie Bottrell, Group Delphi’s Vice President of Marketing and Growth, to weigh in on when you should pay for a real pop-up, or simply throw a cool party.
+Her answer?
+Step back and ask these questions first.

 What’s your event goal?

 “A party will offer opportunities for focused engagement with your audience but give you less range.
-It’s great for your established customer base, and you can accomplish a lot of excitement with VIPs at, say, a venue folks normally can’t access.”
+It’s great for your established customer base, and you can accomplish a lot of excitement with VIPs at, say, a venue folks normally can’t access,” says Bottrell.

 “Pop-ups typically have a catchy main attraction and smaller supporting areas of energy, whereas party attendees can be motivated to flow through a defined space over time.
-So, be sure to consider how you want people to move through the experience.”
+So, be sure to consider how you want people to move through the experience,” says Bottrell.